 Retain An Attorney

-If you have not already done so, you need to retain an experienced car accident lawyer in Henderson right away.
+If you have not already done so, you need to retain an experienced car accident lawyer in Nevada right away.
 You should never make a decision about a settlement offer without first consulting a lawyer.
 He will know how much you should receive in settlement and can protect your legal rights.

 Make A Counter-Offer